Dealing with death as a nurse

 • Diabetes

-Per the CDC, the infant mortality rate is 5.42 deaths per 1,000 births.
-In 2020 alone, 3,529 children aged 1 to 4 and 5,623 youngsters between 5 and 14 died.
-Causes of death varied, including accidents, homicide, cancer, congenital conditions and, in the upper-age bracket, suicide.
-These infant and child mortality figures indicate that nurses in pediatric, OB/GYN, labor and delivery, neonatal intensive care and similar nursing fields could experience patient deaths.
+Per the CDC, in 2022, the infant mortality rate was 5.6 deaths per 1,000 births.
+In 2022, it noted that 4,156 children aged 1 to 4 and 6,239 children between 5 and 14 died.
+These infant and child mortality figures indicate that nurses in pediatrics, labor and delivery, neonatal intensive care and similar nursing fields also experience patient deaths.

 Death as Part of Nursing